Aftercare

 Overview

 Aftercare is the deliberate emotional, physical and psychological attention that partners give one another once an intense sexual encounter or BDSM scene has ended.
-It is a transition ritual: it helps participants come down from heightened arousal and a steep neurochemical high, soothe any vulnerability the scene surfaced, and return to a grounded everyday baseline.
+Also called post-scene or post-play care, it is a transition ritual: it helps participants come down from heightened arousal and a steep neurochemical high, soothe any vulnerability the scene surfaced, and return to a grounded everyday baseline.
 Rather than a kink in itself, aftercare is widely treated as a near-universal best practice that protects safety, trust and wellbeing, and as a practical expression of ongoing consent.
+This article covers where the term came from, what aftercare involves, the physiology of the post-scene "drop" it cushions, and its place in consent culture.

 History & origins